All Episodes

 It is worse than expected.

-The Kansas City SCAR and the Wichita Eagles said today they plan to cut a combined 132 jobs as their parent company, McClatchy, reduces its workforce by 10% as it struggles to attract advertising dollars.
+The Kansas City Scar and the Wichita Eagle said today they plan to cut a combined 132 jobs as their parent company, McClatchy, reduces its workforce by 10% as it struggles to attract advertising dollars.

 The Obama campaign staff is taking hits all over the country.

-In addition to that, the Baltimore Sun will cut about a hundred jobs, including fifty-five to sixty in the newsroom through buyouts, layoffs, and a closing of an open position.
+In addition to that, the Baltimore Sun will cut about 100 jobs, including 55 to 60 in the newsroom through buyouts, layoffs, and the closing of an open position.

-Tough, tough news uh out there for the Obama campaign department staff cutbacks all over the place.
+Tough, tough news out there for the Obama campaign department staff, cutbacks all over the place.

 The editor of the Palm Beach Post said, I know they'll all end up in government somewhere.

-I mean, what's the what's the difference being in government working in a newspaper?
+I mean, what's the difference being in government working in a newspaper?

 A newspaper spout the government line when it's run by liberals and they oppose the government line when it's run by Republicans.